prempiluhgst/hello-world/README.md

 Trying a git push with a data commited from direct web.
 Checking multi stash.
 This is stash1.
 Stashing second time.
+Testing git remote set-head to see if git push will work as is.